DEPENDABLE. RELIABLE. ON YOUR SIDE. We can help with child custody in Lehigh County.

 (1) The availability of extended family.

-(2) The child’s sibling relationships.
+(2) A child’s sibling relationships.

 (3) The well-reasoned preference of the child, based on the child’s maturity and judgment.